 Comparing WordPress vs Squarespace is a tricky business.
 On one side, you have a full-blown Content Management System (CMS), and on the other you have a website builder.
 Although these platforms share some features, choosing the best way to make a website will depend on what your goals are.

 As with most platforms or tools, the debate comes down to which option is the best for your specific needs.
 Understanding the differences between WordPress and Squarespace will enable you to choose the best option for your next project, and save yourself from having to migrate to a different platform down the line.

 In this post, we’ll discuss what to look for when selecting a website builder for your project.
-Then we’ll compare WordPress vs Squarespace on five key points to help you determine which meets the needs of your situation.
-Let’s get down to it!
+Then we’ll compare Squarespace vs WordPress on six key points, to help you determine which is best for your situation.
+Let’s get to it!

 In This Article 🔮

 Before we dive into comparing the two platforms, it’s important that you have a general idea of how each of them works.
 For starters, WordPress is the most popular CMS on the web, powering about one-third of the internet:

 It was initially launched as a blogging platform (and it still is the best blog software, as far as we’re concerned).
 Although it’s now used to create all kinds of websites, it still has a few features that call back to its roots.
 For instance, most content created with WordPress is split into ‘posts’ and ‘pages’:

 WordPress is also what’s called an ‘open-source’ platform.
 This means its source code is available to anyone who wants to view, use, or modify it, and is distributed under a General Public License (GPL).
 There are many pros and cons to this arrangement, which we’ll discuss in detail later.